holochain/bootstrap/README.md

 Anything that meaningfully raises the bar for entry above 'can sign data' is useful mitigation here.

-At the time of writing we are simply expiring all key/value pairs after 10 minutes, which is a relatively weak challenge but at least sybils will fade quickly unless there is a dedicated machine somewhere actively generating them over a long period of time.
+At the time of writing we are simply expiring all key/value pairs after some time, which is a relatively weak challenge but at least sybils will fade quickly unless there is a dedicated machine somewhere actively generating them over a long period of time.